Gap Analysis: The Original IRR Tool

 Deposit Repricing and the Beta Problem

-- Non-interest-bearing deposits: Beta ~0% (they earn nothing regardless)
+- Non-interest-bearing deposits: Beta is near zero (they earn nothing regardless of rates)

 How Beta Affects Gap Analysis